 How much do you know about the CD’s automatic renewal policy?
 Are you aware that it could cost you a big chunk of money?
 You need to properly understand your certificate of deposit (CD’s) date of maturity so that you can avoid losing money through potential penalties.

-Automatic renewal refers to a policy set up by the financial institution to notify that your maturity date has arrived.
+Automatic renewal refers to a policy set up by the financial institution to notify you that your maturity date has arrived.
 They further give information regarding their next course of action with your money if you fail to inform them of what to do with it upon maturity.

 Before locking your money in a certificate of deposit, you should ask your financial institution the following questions.

 Regardless of your financial institution’s automatic renewal policy, it would be best if you always had a reminder of when your CD(s) will mature.
-With that, you will have a total control over your money.
+With that, you will have total control over your money.